fplonka/blog.fplonka.dev/content/You are, unfortunately, part of the map.md

 draft: false
 ---
 Naive rationality says something like:
-- you have some goal
+- You have some goal.
-- if you have accurate beliefs about reality that will help you achieve your goal
+- If you have accurate beliefs about reality that will help you achieve your goal.
-- so clearly you should seek to have accurate beliefs
+- So clearly you should seek to have accurate beliefs.

-I think this doesn't always work, in particular when it comes to beliefs which are tied up with your sense of self, your idea of who you are.
+I think this doesn't always work, in particular when it comes to beliefs which are tied up with your sense of self, or your idea of who you are.

 I think normies in particular understand this at an intuitive level, and so don't do the autistic truth-seeking thing as much.
-I will try to explain from the autistic frame why this is the case.
+I will try to explain from the autistic/object-level frame why this is the case.

-## The problem
+## The problem TODO

 The big problem is that **beliefs and desires are the same sort of stuff**: priors, beliefs, expectations, whatever.
 The way desires are implemented is through beliefs: to want to eat is to have an expectation that you've eaten, and it's your prediction-error minimization machinery that drives you to eat.
 So there is no neat separation, there is no 'agent using info to accomplish set goal' and separate 'info about the world' - your goals are part of your beliefs about the world.